Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Introduction

 \section{Introduction}

-A promising avenue for both research and technological advancements has been presented thanks to progress in controlling capacity and manipulation of small quantum systems.
-These systems offer potential applications in various fields such as quantum information processing and computation\cite{feynman2018simulating, montanaro2016quantum, wendin2017quantum}, quantum chemistry simulations\cite{georgescu2014quantum, kandala2017hardware, childs2018toward}, secure communication\cite{kimble2008quantum, yin2020entanglement}, among with others notable works\cite{georgescu2014quantum, you2011atomic, gu2017microwave}.
-In recent breakthroughs, the successful demonstration of a 53-qubit quantum computer accomplishing a computational task in a fraction of the time expected on a classical supercomputer\cite{arute2019quantum} underscore the remarkable speedup achievable through quantum systems.
-This acceleration is attributable in part to the exponentially vast state space available for storing and manipulating information in quantum systems\cite{nielsen2010quantum, caves2004physical, havlivcek2019supervised}.
+Recently many advancements of small quantum systems have been presented.
+These systems offer potential applications in various fields such as quantum information processing and computation~\citep{feynman2018simulating, montanaro2016quantum, wendin2017quantum}, quantum chemistry simulations~\citep{georgescu2014quantum, kandala2017hardware, childs2018toward}, secure communication~\citep{kimble2008quantum, yin2020entanglement}, among others notable works~\citep{georgescu2014quantum, you2011atomic, gu2017microwave}.
+In recent breakthroughs, the successful demonstration of a small quantum computer accomplishing a computational task in a fraction of the time expected on a classical supercomputer~\citep{arute2019quantum} highlights the remarkable speedup achievable through quantum computing.
+This acceleration is attributable in part to the exponentially vast state space available for storing and manipulating information in quantum systems~\citep{nielsen2010quantum, caves2004physical, havlivcek2019supervised}.
 Nonetheless, while the expansive state space offers opportunities, it also presents challenges in accurately characterizing and describing these systems.

-Quantum state tomography (QST) \cite{d2003quantum, liu2005tomographic, lvovsky2009continuous} aims to ascertain the unknown quantum state by conducting measurements on a finite set of identical copies of the system.
-If the state is characterized by the density matrix $\rho$, residing in a $d$-dimensional Hilbert space, approximately $O(d/\varepsilon)$ copies are necessary to achieve an estimate of $\rho$ with an error (measured as total variation distance) less than $\varepsilon$\cite{o2016efficient}.
+Quantum state tomography (QST)~\citep{d2003quantum, liu2005tomographic, lvovsky2009continuous} aims to ascertain the unknown quantum state by conducting measurements on a finite set of identical copies of the system.
+If the state is characterized by the density matrix $\rho$, residing in a $d$-dimensional Hilbert space, approximately $O(d/\varepsilon)$ copies are necessary to achieve an estimate of $\rho$ with an error (measured as total variation distance) less than $\varepsilon$~\citep{o2016efficient}.
 This underscores the considerable resource demands of QST for large-scale systems.

-In recent times, machine learning techniques have been employed in QST, showing promising outcomes\cite{carleo2017solving, xu2018neural, torlai2018neural}.
-Specifically, generative models\cite{carrasquilla2019reconstructing, lloyd2018quantum, kieferova2017tomography}, often in the form of restricted Boltzmann machines (RBMs), have emerged as effective Ansätze with minimal parameters to depict a quantum state and understand the probability distribution of anticipated outputs\cite{glasser2018neural, carleo2017solving, tiunov2020experimental}.
-Additionally, deep neural networks have been utilized in QST, enabling physicists to harness the swift advancements in machine learning methodologies.